Managing sources

 In the Digital River API, payment sources fall into two broad categories: primary and secondary.

 If a primary source supports reusability, you may also be able to save it to a customer's account.
-For customers with multiple sources[]
+For with multiple sources[]

 , we also provide you the ability to set the default one.